oVirt/ovirt-site/source/feature/pkireduce.html.md

 Implementation should support several keys at each side to allow flexibility of several managers / fail over.

-File RFE against libvirt to allow sending generic messages between libvirt and libvirtd for vdsm to be able to communicate with other vdsm during migrationCreate, or use the engine as a transport.

 #### Optional Enhancement

 In order to support SSL termination proxy [Not supported right now, and unlikely that it will], another layer of authentication is required.